 The most important train station is Penn Station.
 Over here, you can e.g. take the Amtrak trains to Washington D.C.
 (3,5h, prices from $50 pp).
 The Long Island Rail Road and New Jersey PATH trains also leave from and arrive at Penn Station.

-This article contains affiliate links.
+This New York guide contains affiliate links.
 Whenever you buy something through one of these, I receive a small commission, without any extra cost to you.
 Thank you!